kristophermeadowsart

 Dixie Trek 1994 Convention Badge

-I still have my convention badge from Dixie Trek 1994 as a memento of the event honoring Christopher Reeve and Noel Neill.
+I still have my Dixie Trek 1994 convention badge, a keepsake from the "A Salute to Superman" event honoring Christopher Reeve and Noel Neill.

-This is the figure I had Christopher Reeve sign for me at Dixie Trek 1994.
-It is my most treasured Superman action figure collectible that I own.
-Chris' signature appears over Superman's chest in the illustration on the box's flap.
+This is the 12.5-inch Mego Superman: The Movie action figure that Christopher Reeve signed for me at Dixie Trek 1994.
+More than three decades later, It remains the most treasured Superman item in my permanent collection.
+Reeve's signature appears over Superman's chest in the illustration on the box flap.

 Connect With Us